Couple at home doing home finances together

 Short-term loans aren't the only way to get money when you need cash in an emergency.
 There are a few other possibilities, including these options.

 • Negotiate bills.
 If you can’t afford to pay utilities or other bills, you might be able to work out an agreement with your creditors.
+Anyone can negotiate with their own creditors.
 Ask them to accept a partial payment or let you catch up over time.

 • Ask friends and family.
 Your friends or family members may be willing to lend you some money with or without interest.
 It’s smart to put an agreement in writing and repay as agreed to protect your relationship.